To use Yandex personal services (Mail, Disk, and others), you must log in by:

 You can select an account in Passport and on other Yandex services that support this function.
 The selected account is considered the main one: from that one you will be logged in on services that you can't automatically switch between as of yet.

-You can add up to 5 accounts to the list.
-To delete an account from the list, first switch to that account and then click Log out.
+You can add up to 15 accounts to the list.
+To delete an account from the list, switch to that account and click Log out.
 That account will disappear from the list and you will automatically be logged in to the next one.

 To remove several accounts, go to Add account and click Edit list.